erhanersoz/JavaScript30/01 - JavaScript Drum Kit/README.md

 ## What I have learned?

 - I have learned to play audio.
 - I have learned transitionend event.
-But i haven't used it.
+But I haven't used it.

 ## Notes